Khushboo-Mittal/Credit-Card-Fraud-Detection-using-Unsupervised-Learning/prompts.md

 ## Project Overview
 This project demonstrates how to use unsupervised learning algorithms to detect fraudulent credit card transactions from historical transaction data.
 It leverages three key unsupervised learning techniques to identify anomalies that may indicate fraudulent behavior, without requiring labeled data.
 The project implements data ingestion, preprocessing, model training, evaluation, and prediction functionalities, using Python and various libraries for machine learning, database management, and web application development.

+## Algorithms Used
+The following unsupervised learning models are utilized for fraud detection:
+1. Isolation Forest
+- **Purpose:** Detect outliers in high-dimensional datasets.
+- **How it works:** Constructs an ensemble of decision trees that isolate anomalies by randomly selecting features and splitting the data.
+- **Output:** -1 for anomalies, 1 for normal transactions.
+2. Local Outlier Factor (LOF)
+- **Purpose:** Identify localized anomalies by measuring the density deviation from neighbors.
+- **How it works:** Computes LOF scores to detect data points in lower-density regions, which are outliers.
+- **Output:** -1 for outliers, 1 for inliers.
+3. One-Class SVM
+- **Purpose:** Identify anomalies in datasets with only normal instances available for training.
+- **How it works:** Fits a hyperplane to separate normal data from the origin, classifying data points outside the boundary as anomalies.
+- **Output:** -1 for anomalies, 1 for normal points.

 ## Task
 The primary task is to develop an unsupervised learning model to detect fraudulent credit card transactions based on historical transaction data.
 The goal is to identify anomalies or outliers in the transaction data that may represent fraudulent activity, without requiring any labeled data on fraud cases.
 This will be achieved through the application of unsupervised learning algorithms that can identify unusual patterns and flag potential fraud.